apache/airflow/performance/src/README.md

 - script runs thorough analysis of arguments and specification files validation before running any attempt, but some issues can only be discovered upon starting the test attempt execution.
 It is recommended to test the specifications using `airflow-gepard` script first.
-- relative file path `instance_specification_file_path` is considered to be relative to the study file location.
+- relative file path `environment_specification_file_path` is considered to be relative to the study file location.
 - the only supported way of storing the results is BQ dataset (`results_dataset`).
 Providing `output_path` or `results_bucket` for any of the components will cause the study validation to fail.
 - results of all test attempts belonging to the same study component are saved in the same BQ table